beekai-oss/react-simple-img/README.md

 * Make images lazy load easy
 * Support responsive images with `srcset`
 * Use `IntersectionObserver` API
-* Support place holder for elegant image transition
+* Support placeholder (image/backgroundColor) for transition
-* Support old browsers
-* Super easy to use
+* Super easy to use and small size
-* Tiny size

 ## Install